ksm26/Finetuning-Large-Language-Models/README.md

 # 🚀 [Finetuning Large Language Models](https://www.deeplearning.ai/short-courses/finetuning-large-language-models/)

 📚 Welcome to the "Finetuning Large Language Models" course!
-Join our instructor, Sharon Zhou, Co-Founder and CEO of Lamini, and an expert in the field.
 Learn the ins and outs of finetuning Large Language Models (LLMs) to supercharge your NLP projects.

 ## Course Summary
 📖 This short course will equip you with the essential knowledge and skills to harness the power of finetuning in Large Language Models.
 Whether you are looking to fine-tune models for specific tasks or domains, this course covers it all.